 In 2012–2016, I was the principal investigator in the research project The Reform Capacity of Governments, which was funded by the European Research Council.
 I worked with Per Andersson, Thomas Brambor, and Carlo Knotz.
-In the late 2000s and early 2010s, I also wrote or co-wrote a series of papers about the relationship between corporatist institutions and public policymaking, which I also link to from this page.
+In the late 2000s and early 2010s, I also wrote or co-wrote a series of papers about the relationship between party politics, corporatist institutions, and public policymaking, which I also link to from this page.

 Per Andersson and J. Lindvall.
 2018.
 "Crises, Investments, and Political Institutions."
 Journal of Theoretical Politics 30:4.

 J. Lindvall.
 2017.
 Reform Capacity.
 Oxford: Oxford University Press.